kobibar/OpenAI.recipe.old/OpenAI.recipe.md

 ```

 ## SHARP
-SHARP should be enabled only in "stable" IB network.
+SHARP should be enabled only in "stable" IB network and in UFM Appliance Gen2.5 .

 ### UFM Appliance - CLI
 ```